-Can synthetic clothing fibers shed microplastics that reach your brain?
+Can synthetic fabrics shed microplastics that reach the brain?

 What's actually in it